syncfusion-content/uwp-docs/uwp/Accordion/Selection-Mode.md

 documentation: ug
 ---

-# Selection Mode in UWP SfAccordion
+# Selection Mode in UWP Accordion

-`SfAccordion` provides a property `SelectionMode` that helps to decide the number of items that can be expanded or selected at a time.
+`UWP Accordion` provides a property `SelectionMode` that helps to decide the number of items that can be expanded or selected at a time.
 The values of SelectionMode's are

 1. One
 2. OneOrMore